 - Tunnel no. 25 and 26 at Oakdale.

-It’s success led to various companies to try to acquire the Cincinnati Southern.
+Its success led to various companies trying to acquire Cincinnati Southern.
 The first attempt was by the Southwestern Construction Company in 1896, although the citizens of Cincinnati defeated that proposal by just 338 votes.
 3 The CNO&TP lease, set to expire in 1906, was extended on November 5, 1901.

 Two other short tunnels were removed in 1907.
 4 Tunnel no. 10, at 270 feet, was daylighted and tunnel no. 19, at 360 feet, was bypassed.

 Double tracking efforts began in 1919 and 1920 which led to the removal of many tunnels.
 4 The completion of 17.5 miles of double track in the fall of 1920 led to tunnel nos.
 13, 14, 17, 18, 20, and 21 being bypassed.
 Tunnel no. 16 at Huffman carried southbound traffic only while a cut was provided for northbound traffic.
 Tunnel no. 1 near Wilmore was removed in 1930 when the track was twinned.